amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    ![Screenshot of configuring your new project](./media/ch4-getting-started/walkthrough-multicontainer-configureproject.png)

 3. Select **Web Application** to create a web application with Razor pages.
-Do not select **Enable Docker Support**.
+Don't select **Enable Docker Support**.
 You'll add Docker support later.

    ![Screenshot of creating a new ASP.NET Core web application](./media/ch4-getting-started/walkthrough-multicontainer-createwebapp.png)

 4. Add a second ASP.NET Core Web Application project to the same solution and call it *DaprBackEnd*.
 Select **API** as the project type, and clear the checkbox for **Configure for HTTPS**.

+ > [!NOTE]
+ > A sidecar is designed to use unencrypted HTTP to communicate with the underlying application container.
 It's recommended to deploy Dapr sidecars in the same network namespace as the application.
-Therefore, the Dapr sidecar is designed to use unencrypted HTTP to communicate with the application.
-Note that we still use HTTPS for the front end and that Dapr provides support for mTLS to encrypt calls between services.
+Dapr uses HTTPS for the front end and provides support for [mTLS](https://docs.dapr.io/concepts/security-concept/#sidecar-to-sidecar-communication) to encrypt calls between services.

    ![Screenshot of creating the back-end web API](./media/ch4-getting-started/walkthrough-multicontainer-createwebapi.png)

 ### Add Dapr Service Invocation

-In this part of the walkthrough, you'll use the Dapr Service Invocation building block to make the front-end retrieve weather forecasts from the back-end web API.
-The Service Invocation building block provides benefits such as service discovery, automatic retries, message encryption using mTLS, and improved observability.
-See [chapter 6](./ch6-service-invocation.md) for more information.
+Now, you'll configure communication between the services using Dapr [Service Invocation building block](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/service-invocation-overview/).
+You'll enable the front-end web app to retrieve weather forecasts from the back-end web API.
+The Service Invocation building block features many benefits.
+It includes service discovery, automatic retries, message encryption (using mTLS), and improved observability.
 You'll use the Dapr .NET SDK to invoke the service invocation API on the Dapr sidecar.

 1. In Visual Studio, open the Package Manager Console (**Tools > NuGet Package Manager > Package Manager Console**) and make sure that `DaprFrontEnd` is the default project.
-From the console, add the `Dapr.AspNetCore` NuGet package to the project:
+From the console, add the `Dapr.AspNetCore` and `Dapr.AspNetCore` NuGet packages to the project:
    ![walkthrough-multicontainer-addpackage](/Users/sander/Git/DaprBook/MSArchDocsFork/docs/architecture/dapr-for-net-developers/media/ch4-getting-started/walkthrough-multicontainer-addpackage.png)

+     ```
+      Install-Package Dapr.Client
+      Install-Package Dapr.AspNetCore
+    ```

+   > [!NOTE]
-   > Note that you need to specify the `-Prerelease` flag while the `Dapr.AspNetCore` package is still in prerelease.
+   > If you're targeting a version of `Dapr.AspNetCore` that is in prerelease, you need to specify the `-Prerelease` flag.

 2. In the `DaprFrontEnd` project, open the *Startup.cs* file, and replace the `ConfigureServices` method with the following code: